-- Was the suspect identified? - Was the suspect apprehended? - If known, does the suspect have prior arrests, reports or complaints or any other history of violent behavior? - If known, does the suspect have a history of failure to comply with a University No-Contact Directive, other protective measures or judicial protective order? - Did the incident involve physical violence? - Has the suspect threatened to commit physical violence? - · Did the incident involve multiple victims?
+- Was the suspect identified? - Was the suspect apprehended? - If known, does the suspect have prior arrests, reports or complaints or any other history of violent behavior? - If known, does the suspect have a history of failure to comply with a University No-Contact Directive, other protective measures or judicial protective order? - Did the incident involve physical violence?

-- Does it appear to be an isolated incident involving a specifically "targeted" victim? - Does the report reveal a pattern of behavior (e.g., by the suspect, by a particular group or organization, around a particular recurring event or activity or at a particular location)? - Did the suspect use "date-rape" or similar drugs or intoxicants? - Did the incident occur while the victim was unconscious, physically helpless or unaware that it was occurring? - Was the victim under 18 years of age? - Were there other aggravating circumstances or signs of predatory behavior that may constitute a serious or ongoing threat?
+- Has the suspect threatened to commit physical violence? - Did the incident involve multiple victims? - Does it appear to be an isolated incident involving a specifically "targeted" victim? - Does the report reveal a pattern of behavior (e.g., by the suspect, by a particular group or organization, around a particular recurring event or activity or at a particular location)? - Did the suspect use "date-rape" or similar drugs or intoxicants? - Did the incident occur while the victim was unconscious, physically helpless or unaware that it was occurring? - · Was the victim under 18 years of age? - Were there other aggravating circumstances or signs of predatory behavior that may constitute a serious or ongoing threat?

-All campus security authorities (CSAs) by policy must report through Just Report It, and additionally, for instances that may pose an immediate threat, call the police.
+Campus security authorities (CSAs) must report alleged Clery Act crimes that occur in UVA Clerylocations.
+CSAs must report to the University through Just Report It, the Police Department, or other means as directed by the Assistant Vice President for Clery Compliance.
+Additionally, for instances that may pose an immediate threat, CSAs are instructed to call the police via 911.

-The Associate Vice President for Safety and Security and Chief of Police, and/or the Assistant Vice President for Clery Compliance, or their designee(s), are responsible for making a timely warning consideration using the criteria previously If the timely warning criteria are met, a listed. notice will be drafted using crime-specific templates and issued by the Associate Vice President for Safety and Security and Chief of Police, and/or the Assistant Vice President for Clery Compliance, or their designee, as soon as pertinent information is available.
+The Associate Vice President for Safety and Security and Chief of Police, and/or the Assistant Vice President for Clery Compliance, or their designee(s), are responsible for making a timely warning consideration using the criteria previously listed.
+If the timely warning criteria are met, a notice will be drafted using crime-specific templates and issued by the Associate Vice President for Safety and Security and Chief of Police, and/or the Assistant Vice President for Clery Compliance, or their designee, as soon as pertinent information is available.
 Timely warnings are generally issued via email, but may also be distributed through press releases, text messages, posters, desktop alerts and with messages on UPD's website when appropriate.
 The University may not use all distribution methods for every incident.

 The University has a comprehensive system for warning the community about an immediate threat.
-For information on UVA Alerts issued for immediate threats that are currently occurring visit uvaemergency.virginia.edu/uva_alerts.
-Faculty, staff, and students are automatically enrolled to receive email alerts, and may manage their accounts to receive text messages regarding imminent threats from hazards.
+For information on UVA Alerts issued for immediate threats that are currently occurring, visit uvaemergency.virginia.edu/uva\alerts.

+Faculty, staff, and students are automatically enrolled to receive email alerts and may manage their accounts to receive text alerts.
 Except where noted, all decisions and communications for separate campus sites outside of Charlottesville are centrally managed from the Charlottesville campus.